evmos/evmos/docs/intro/clients.md

 # Clients

-Learn about the client supported by your Evmos node. {synopsis}
+Learn about the client supported by your Hazlor node. {synopsis}

 ## Client Servers

-The Evmos client supports both [gRPC endpoints](https://cosmos.network/rpc) from the SDK and [Ethereum's JSON-RPC](https://eth.wiki/json-rpc/API).
+The Hazlor client supports both [gRPC endpoints](https://cosmos.network/rpc) from the SDK and [Ethereum's JSON-RPC](https://eth.wiki/json-rpc/API).

 ### Cosmos gRPC and Tendermint RPC

-Evmos exposes gRPC endpoints (and REST) for all the integrated Cosmos-SDK modules.
+Hazlor exposes gRPC endpoints (and REST) for all the integrated Cosmos-SDK modules.
 This makes it easier for wallets and block explorers to interact with the proof-of-stake logic and native Cosmos transactions and queries:

 ### Ethereum JSON-RPC server

-Evmos also supports most of the standard web3 [JSON-RPC APIs](./../api/json-rpc/running_server) to connect with existing web3 tooling.
+Hazlor also supports most of the standard web3 [JSON-RPC APIs](./../api/json-rpc/running_server) to connect with existing web3 tooling.

 ::: tip